souravhit2010/sourav_test_automation/README.md

 # sourav_test_automation

-This repository is to practice Jenkins
+This repository is to practice Jenkins Demo